rakshithaaa9/sales_analysis/README.md

-# sales_analysis
+Sales_Analysis

-This project analyzes retail sales data collected during the Diwali festival season in India.
-The goal is to uncover valuable business insights about customer purchasing behavior, product performance, and demographic trends to support data-driven marketing and sales strategies.
+This repository contains a detailed sales analysis project focused on Diwali sales data using Python.
+The project demonstrates exploratory data analysis (EDA), data visualization, and insights extraction to understand sales patterns during the Diwali festival.